 Beauty & Belief exhibition, but when I think about it, I find myself in internal conflict—a blank even.
 The sculpture brings three-dimensional life to the Persian word

+Heech proves to be quite the opposite.
+A solid bronze sculpture with a defined, flowing form, the piece carries weight, character, and a glow about it.
 In this light, “nothing” comes to signify the relationship between existence and the vision of the creator.